dspinellis/effective-debugging/streams/README.md

-Demonstrate the concurrent name resolution of IP addresses.
+Demonstrate the concurrent name resolution of IP addresses

 Note that utilizing a large thread pool on a stream with .parallel(), as is done in `ResolveStream.java` isn't the way to go, because too few